fazunigan/babyshower/README.md

 To ease of deploy and installation on a production environment, i recommend you to use services like AWS ElasticBeanstalk or Laravel Forge.

+## Admin panel

+The credentials to access to the Admin panel are the folliwing
+- User: admin@babytuto.com
+- Password: admin

 ## Testing and CI/CD

 This project was developed using the TDD method, so, it came with a ```.github``` directory used to run Github Actions, such as;